 Any one ever heard of Watt Pad?
 I had through Twitter and authors talking about using it, but I hadn’t really thought about what it could do for me–or how to use it.
 Then I came up with an idea … Continue reading

-One book and a nightmare comes to life… Seconds seem like a life time when the life you lived is slowly drained out of you by those who care not what you felt, hoped, or dreamed.
-When the darkness comes … Continue reading
+One book and a nightmare comes to life… Seconds seem like a lifetime when the life you lived is slowly drained out of you by those who care not what you felt, hoped, or dreamed.
+When the darkness comes it … Continue reading

 Love’s a risky game, especially when you’re the prize… Bobby Beckerson is the American All-Star hockey player—he’s the spitting image of perfection to his family.
 Goofy, sweet and undeniably gorgeous, he has everything but the one girl he wants: River … Continue reading